SpinQ: Compilation strategies for scalable spin-qubit architectures: Quantum circuit mapping challenges of the crossbar architecture

-Focusing on the crossbar, shuttling a qubit does not only depend on specific control signal requirements and available empty sites but on the positions of other qubits as well.
+Shuttling qubits on the crossbar does not only depend on specific control signal requirements and available empty sites but on other qubit positions as well.
 We illustrate this fact with an example in Fig. \ref{fig:Deadlock}, in which a vertical shuttle operation of qubit $3$ is indicated by a black arrow.
-In this case, the horizontal barrier $RL_0$ has to be lowered and the QL lines have to be pulsed in certain voltage relations to allow for correct shuttling.
-However, an unwanted interaction between two other qubits in the same row (qubits $2$ and $4$, circled) is concurrently caused, regardless of the $QL_2$ and $QL_3$ relation.
+In this case, the horizontal barrier $RL_0$ has to be lowered and the QL lines have to be pulsed in certain voltage relations to allow for correct shuttling of only qubit 3.
+However, an unwanted interaction is caused between two other qubits in the same rows (qubits $2$ and $4$, circled), regardless of the $QL_2$ and $QL_3$ relation.
 Analogously, the same issue exists with a horizontal shuttle when having two horizontally adjacent qubits in the same columns where the shuttle takes place \cite{morais2019mapping,helsen2018quantum}.
 Lastly, there can be a blocked path conflict where there is no empty site for a qubit to shuttle to.

 Therefore, a dedicated qubit routing algorithm for the crossbar architecture has to be developed to avoid collisions, blocked paths, and unwanted interactions.
-Furthermore, even if we had such a dedicated routing algorithm, the same conflicts have to be considered and prevented when scheduling gates in parallel.
+Furthermore, even if we had such a dedicated routing algorithm, the same conflicts have to be considered when rearranging gates in parallel during scheduling.
 For that, control signals and qubit positions must be carefully monitored within the mapping process.
-From the description above, it is clear that both, routing and scheduling processes, need to jointly work in a strategy to avoid conflicts and optimize for algorithm success rate.
-This will be part of \textit{SpinQ}, presented in the following section.
+We provide a summary of unique architectural features and operational constraints in Table \ref{fig:hardware_table} to clearly show these unique constraints.
+From the description above, it is clear that both the routing and scheduling processes need to jointly work in a strategy to avoid conflicts and optimize for algorithm success rate.
+This will be the main characteristic of \textit{SpinQ}, presented in the following section.